hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 Your instructor will provide the URL for the track.

+???
+* Now, you can try running some Vault CLI commands yourself in the first challenge of our first Instruqt track in this workshop.

 ---
 class: title, shelf, no-footer, fullbleed
 background-image: url(images/HashiCorp-Title-bkg.jpeg)

 # Chapter 4:
 ## Dynamic Secrets

+???

+* This chapter introduces Vault's Database secrets engine which can dynamically generate short-lived credentials for various databases.

 ---
 class: title-slide, center